 In June 2019, Coca-Cola energy drink launched in Australia.

-In October 2019 it was announced that Coca-Cola energy drink would launch in the US in January 2020.
-The news included details of two new offerings, exclusive to the United States:
+In October 2019 it was announced that Coca-Cola energy drink would launch in the US in January 2020, which has now happened.

 - Coca-Cola energy drink Cherry flavor, and

 - Coca-Cola energy drink Zero Sugar Cherry flavor

 Yes, regular Coca-Cola has 34mg of caffeine per 12 fl.oz can.
 However, Coca-Cola energy drink contains much more, with 80mg of caffeine per 8.4 fl.oz can.